AnnieRuru/Release/plugins/marketclone/README.md

 - remove all TBL_ and change to struct
 - add NULL checks to places where it needed
 - update the clif_charnameack with struct packet_reqnameall_ack

+1.7 - plugin
+- fix memory leak for not removing the chatroom

 </details>